geminiplanetimager/gpi_pipeline/documentation/ifs/steps/darks.rst

 **File Suffix:** dark

 To create dark calibrations, take a set of many dark files (with the Lyot set to Blank).
 As mentioned above, ideally one would want enough images (typically > 100) to ensure that noise in the reduced darks is a order of magnitude less than noise in the science frames, but that will not always be feasible.
-Process them using the create Dark file recipe found the Calibration reduction type.
+Process them using the "Dark" recipe found the Calibration reduction section.

 Repeat the above process for all exposure times of interest.
-For large numbers of integration times, this is most easily accomplished using the Data Parser.
-It can be used to generate suitable recipes when provided with one or more sequences of dark files.
+For large numbers of integration times, this is most easily accomplished using the Data Parser to generate suitable recipes .

-Dark frames are also used to determine hot pixels, this is described further in the :doc:`badpixels` section.
+Dark frames are also used to determine hot pixels.
+This is described further in the :doc:`badpixels` section.

 What to Watch Out For